 In 2019, while working as a designer on the Blacktrax team, I received an urgent call from a business developer.
 "Hey, I'm heading to Japan in four weeks and we really need to wow Panasonic.
 What can you do?" he asked.
-Rising to the challenge, I designed and delivered a UI prototype for a sophisticated, real-time robotic camera tracking system that utilized infrared camera technology—all within the tight four-week deadline.
+Rising to the challenge, I designed and delivered a UI prototype for a sophisticated, real-time robotic camera tracking system that utilized infrared camera technology—all within a tight deadline.

-But wait a minute...
 The idea was sold to the client before we had the final product!
 To tackle this challenge, I collaborated with a broadcast engineer whose industry expertise proved invaluable.

 Blacktrax 1.0's interface was based on data table patterns and it wasn't intuitive for broadcast professionals new to infrared tracking.
 Its core functionality remained the same as before: users could assign objects to trigger actions, such as making cameras automatically track people's movements in real-time.